ambaker1/OpenSeesNotepadPlusPlus/README.md

   *A User-Defined language that formats OpenSees files according to OpenSees and Tcl commands.*

   **Installation Instructions**\
-  -Download the OpenSeesLang.xml file in the repository -Open your Notepad++, select "Language" on the menu bar, and choose "Define your Language".
+  -Download the OpenSeesLang.xml file in the repository.\
+  -Open your Notepad++, select "Language" on the menu bar, and choose "Define your Language".\
-  -Press the "Import" button, and select the OpenSeesLang.xml file.
+  -Press the "Import" button, and select the OpenSeesLang.xml file.\
-  -Restart Notepad++.
+  -Restart Notepad++.\
-  -When in a .tcl file, select "Language", and choose "OpenSees".
+  -When in a .tcl file, select "Language", and choose "OpenSees".\
-  -If the style is not to your liking, you can modify it in the "Define your Language" settings.
+  -If the style is not to your liking, you can modify it in the "Define your Language" settings.\

 ## Running OpenSees in Notepad++:
   *Run a Tcl file in OpenSees directly from Notepad++.*

   **Installation Instructions**\
-  While in Notepad++, press F5.
+  While in Notepad++, press F5.\
   In the run command box, put the following:

 	cmd /K cd /d "$(CURRENT_DIRECTORY)" && "C:\Program Files\OpenSees\OpenSees.exe" "$(FULL_CURRENT_PATH)"